 We actively engage with our stockholders on a regular basis.
-During 2022, members of the Company's executive team:
+During 2023, members of the Company's executive team:

-- Attended 12 investor conferences; - Hosted three other investor events, including non-deal roadshows and trade show tours; and - Held approximately 225 total discussions with stockholders and potential stockholders.
+- Attended 11 investor conferences; - Hosted five other investor events, including non-deal roadshows, trade show tours and manufacturing facility visits; and - Held approximately 275 total discussions with stockholders and potential stockholders.

-OPERATING AND FINANCIAL PERFORMANCE IN 2022
+OPERATING AND FINANCIAL PERFORMANCE IN 2023